How much will I earn on an Apprenticeship?

 Getting a pay rise as an apprentice.

 The good news is that there is nothing stopping you from negotiating a pay rise as an apprentice.
-If you are a good worker who is taking on more responsibility than was originally advertised, then it is likely that your organisation is going to want to keep you around.
-This said, it is not recommended to begin an apprenticeship on a wage that you cannot live on, even if you think you can negotiate your wage in the future, there are no guarantees.
+If you are a good worker who is taking on more responsibility than was originally advertised, then it is likely that your company is going to want to keep you around.

 Apprenticeship wage structures.